-A Person will be guilty of Rough Conduct where in the bumping of another Person (whether reasonably or unreasonably) the Person causes forceful contact to be made with any part of their body to that Person's head or neck.
+A Person will be guilty of Rough Conduct where in the bumping of another Person (whether reasonably or unreasonably) the Person causes contact that is at least Low Impact to be made with any part of their body to that Person's head or neck.
 Unless Intentional, such conduct will be deemed to be Careless, except where:

-- (1) the Person was contesting the ball and it was reasonable for the Person to contest the ball in that way; or - (2) the forceful contact to the other Person's head or neck was caused by circumstances outside the control of the Person which could not be reasonably foreseen, in which case such conduct will not constitute a Reportable Offence.
+- (1) the Person was contesting the ball and it was reasonable for the Person to contest the ball in that way; or - (2) the contact to the other Person's head or neck was caused by circumstances outside the control of the Person which could not be reasonably foreseen, in which case such conduct will not constitute a Reportable Offence.